Qing Ming Festival 清明节

 - Have a mindful and greener Qing Ming.
 Burning less joss paper and reducing food wastage.
 No joss paper boxes are allowed to be burnt during this period.

-- Ensure your offerings are looked after or inform the cleaners.
+- Ensure your offerings are looked after.
 Unattended offerings will be removed.

 - Watch over lit candles and incense so as to prevent fire hazards.

 - Please clear your offerings after prayers.
 If you wish to donate fruits, please place them in the designated bins provided.